IoIxD/os9fetch/README.md

      </td>
      <td width="30%">
        <h1>os9fetch</h1>
        <p>Neofetch clone for Classic Mac based computers, so that you can show off your Macs in the same endearingly stupid way that modern Linux users get to!
-Currently only tested on Mac OS 9, but has been tested going back to Mac OS 7.6.
-Currently only works on PowerPC computers.</p>
+Despite it's namesake, it can be run going back to System 4.0, on both PowerPC and 68k!</p>
      </td>

   </tr>